 CDOs cannot quantify the benefit of the efforts they are undertaking and have to deal with anecdotes rather than facts.
 It is quite sad that many of the reference works on data management still extoll the virtues of storytelling as CDO … moreover, very little about the active role of value steward.

-2. The Chief Data Officer has no seat at the capital committee
+2. The CDO has no seat at the capital committee

 You have often heard me ask the question, what if data is your most valuable asset?
 If data was indeed one of your most valuable assets would you not start to skew investment towards making that asset grow in value?

 3. The improvement in the value of data is not in the executive team’s scorecard

 Data either is a strategic asset or it isn’t; if it is not at least on the scorecard for your exec leadership team, you are misleading yourself.
 You know the stat of the 50% of CDOs that fail…